dask/dask/docs/source/channels.rst

 Shared Futures With Channels
 ============================

-A channel is a changing stream of futures shared between any number of clients connected to the same scheduler.
+A channel is a changing stream of data or futures shared between any number of clients connected to the same scheduler.

+Any client can push msgpack-encodable data (numbers, strings, lists, dicts) or Future objects into a channel.
+All other clients listening to the channel will receive that data or future as a linear sequence.
+Communication happens through the scheduler, which linearizes everything.
+Channels should only be used to move small amounts of administrative data.
+For larger data, create futures and send the futures instead.

 Examples